mgeitz/eqalert/README.md

 - `spell timer guild only`: Filter all spell timer events so they are only for yourself or guild members
 - `spell timer self`: Set spell timers for spells that land on yourself
 - `persist player data`: Save /who player output for spell timers
+- `spell timer yours only`: Filter all spell timer events to be only spells you cast

 ## Custom Alerting